Eva Perón: Mourning

-The morning after her death, while Evita's body was being moved to the Ministry of Labour Building, 8 people were crushed to death in the throngs.
-In the following 24 hours, over 2,000 people were treated in city hospitals for injuries sustained in the rush to be near Evita as her body was being transported, and thousands more were treated on the spot.
-For the following two weeks, lines stretched for many city blocks with mourners waiting hours to see Evita's body lie in state at the Ministry of Labour.
+The morning after her death, while Perón's body was being moved to the Ministry of Labor Building, eight people were crushed to death in the throngs.
+In the following 24 hours, over 2,000 people were treated in city hospitals for injuries sustained in the rush to be near Perón as her body was being transported, and thousands more were treated on the spot.
+For the following two weeks, lines of people stretched for several city blocks, with mourners waiting hours to see Perón's body at the Ministry of Labor.

-The streets of Buenos Aires overflowed with huge piles of flowers.
+The streets of Buenos Aires were filled with flowers.
 Within a day of Perón's death, all flower shops in Buenos Aires had run out of stock.
 Flowers were flown in from all over the country, and as far away as Chile.
-Despite the fact that Eva Perón never held a political office, she was eventually given a state funeral usually reserved for a head of state, along with a full Roman Catholic Requiem Mass.
-A memorial was held in Helsinki for the Argentine team to attend during the 1952 Summer Olympics due to Eva Perón's death during those games.
+Despite the fact that Perón never held a political office, she was eventually given a state funeral, usually reserved for a head of state, along with a full Catholic Requiem Mass.
+A memorial was held in Helsinki for the Argentine team to attend during the 1952 Summer Olympics due to Perón's death happening during those games.

-On Saturday, 9 August, the body was transferred to the Congress Building for an additional day of public viewing, and a memorial service attended by the entire Argentine legislative body.
+On Saturday, 9 August, the body was transferred to the Congress Building for an additional day of public viewing, and a memorial service was attended by the entire Argentine legislative body.
 The next day, after a final Mass, the coffin was laid on a gun carriage pulled by CGT officials.
-It was followed by Perón, his cabinet, Eva's family and friends, the delegates and representatives of the Female Peronist Party—then workers, nurses and students of the Eva Peron Foundation.
+It was followed by Juan Perón, his cabinet, Eva Perón's family and friends, and the delegates and representatives of the Female Peronist Party—then workers, nurses and students of the Eva Peron Foundation.
 Flowers were thrown from balconies and windows.

-There were different interpretations of the popular mourning of Eva Perón's death.
-Some reporters viewed the mourning as authentic, others saw a public succumbing to another of the "passion plays" of the Peronist regime.
+There were different interpretations of the popular mourning of Perón's death.
+Some reporters viewed the mourning as authentic, while others saw a public succumbing to another of the "passion plays" of the Peronist regime.
 Time reported that the Peronist government enforced the observance of a daily period of five minutes of mourning following a daily radio announcement.

+Upon her death, the Argentine public was told that Perón was only 30.
+The discrepancy was meant to dovetail with Perón's earlier tampering with her birth certificate.
+After becoming the first lady in 1946, Evita had her birth records altered to read that she had been born to married parents, and placed her birth date three years later, making herself younger.

 During Perón's time, children born to unmarried parents did not have the same legal rights as those born to married parents.
-Biographer Julie M. Taylor, professor of anthropology at Rice University, has said that Evita was well aware of the pain of being born "illegitimate".
-Taylor speculates that Evita's awareness of this may have influenced her decision to have the law changed so that "illegitimate" children would henceforth be referred to as "natural" children.
-Upon her death, the Argentine public was told that Evita was only 30.
-The discrepancy was meant to dovetail with Evita's earlier tampering with her birth certificate.
-After becoming the first lady in 1946, Evita had her birth records altered to read that she had been born to married parents, and placed her birth date three years later, making herself younger.
+Biographer Julie M. Taylor, professor of anthropology at Rice University, has said that Perón was aware of the pain of being born "illegitimate".
+Taylor speculates that Perón's awareness of this may have influenced her decision to have the law changed so that "illegitimate" children would henceforth be referred to as "natural" children.